 - 1. The functions of the Committee on Admissions and Retention shall be: - a.
-In consultation with the Office of Admissions, to recommend to the Senate admissions goals and policies to achieve them; - b.
-In consultation with the Office of Educational Development, to recommend to the Senate retention goals and policies to achieve them; - c.
-To review the effectiveness of admission and retention goals and policies and to report these findings and recommendations to the appropriate University offices and to the Senate: - d.
-To review University policies and decisions which affect the total University climate with respect to enrollment and retention of students.
-The Committee shall act in an advisory capacity to appropriate University offices in making recommendations for their consideration. - 2.
-The Committee on Admissions and Retention shall consist of: - a.
-Two representatives from the Enrollment Management Office to be recommended by the Vice President for Enrollment Management, and two representatives from the Office of Educational Development to be recommended by the Vice President for Student Affairs; - One full-time faculty member from each of the undergraduate Colleges, nominated by the Dean of the College for recommendation by the Executive Committee;
+In consultation with the Division of Enrollment Management, to review policies and practices to achieve enrollment goals; - In consultation with the Divisions of Student Affairs and Academic Affairs, to review policies and practices to achieve retention and graduation goals; - To review the effectiveness of admission and retention practices and to report findings and recommendations to the appropriate University offices and to the Senate; - d.
+To review University policies and decisions that affect the total University climate with respect to enrollment and retention of students. - 2.
+The Committee on Admissions and Retention shall consist of:

-- c.
-One student selected by the Student Senate; - d.
-One person recommended by the Vice President for Student Affairs; - e.
-The Director of Orientation, Testing, and Advisement, who shall serve ex officio. - 3.
+- One full-time faculty member from each of the undergraduate Colleges, nominated by the Dean of the College for recommendation by the Executive Committee; - b.
+One representative from the Division of Enrollment Management to be recommended by the Vice President for Enrollment Management; - c.
+One representative from the Division of Student Affairs to be recommended by the Vice President for Student Affairs; - d.
+One student selected by the Student Senate; - e.
+The Director of Orientation, Testing, and Advisement, who shall serve ex officio; - f.
+Members shall serve for two-year staggered terms. - 3.
 The Chairperson of the Committee shall be elected by and from the members of the Committee.
 Members shall serve for two-year staggered terms.

-11. The Committee on Contractual Arrangements
+10. The Committee on Contractual Arrangements

 - 1. The functions of the Committee on Contractual Arrangements shall be: - To work with and act in advisory capacity to the Administration in establishing the best possible contractual arrangements for faculty and administrators; - b.
 To act as a vehicle for communication between the Administration and the faculty and administrators.
-The Committee shall receive, review and make recommendations concerning all changes proposed in contractual arrangements for faculty and administrators.
+The Committee shall receive, review and make recommendations concerning all changes proposed in contractual arrangements for faculty and administrators including but not limited to those contractual arrangements governing retirement and benefits.
 It shall gather information from within and outside the University.
 It shall consult with and discuss its findings with faculty, administrators, and Administration; - c.
 To be responsible for recommending to the Senate changes in those parts of the Faculty Handbook which are related to contractual agreements.
 It shall receive, review and make recommendations regarding all contractual changes proposed for these sections of the Faculty Handbook.
 These changes in the Faculty Handbook shall be approved by Senate, the President of the University, and if necessary, by the Board of Trustees. - 2.
-The Committee shall be composed of five members.
-The University Senate shall elect four members, one from the administrators and three from the full-time faculty.
-The Executive Committee of the Senate shall appoint the fifth member, who shall be chosen from among those who have training and expertise in areas relevant to the Committee.
-This appointment is subject to Senate approval.
-At least one member must be a member of the University Senate, but the other four need not be Senate members.
+To meet at least annually with the Provost and Vice President for Academic Affairs in order to discuss current contractual arrangements; - 3.
+The Committee shall be composed of six members.
+The University Senate shall elect three members from the full-time faculty, and the Executive Committee of the Senate shall appoint one faculty member with expertise in areas relevant to the Committee and two administrators (one from Human Resources and one from Business Affairs).
+These appointments are subject to Senate approval.
+At least one member must be a member of the

+University Senate.
 Committee members shall serve for staggered three-year terms which begin at the start of the Fall semester.
 The committee shall elect a chairperson and secretary at its first meeting in the Fall semester.

-12. The Committee on Sabbatical Leave
+11. The Committee on Sabbatical Leave